 Are you at risk for diabetes?

-Nearly 26 million people in the United States have diabetes, and almost 80 million more are at risk.
+According to the Centers for Disease Control and Prevention (CDC), nearly 38 million people in the United States have diabetes, and almost 98 million more are at risk.
 You may not know you are at risk.
 Some symptoms of diabetes are not easy to notice, but include getting really tired, being really thirsty or having wounds that heal slowly.

 Before getting diabetes, you might have pre-diabetes.
 This means you have too much sugar in your blood but not enough to be called diabetes.
 Being pre-diabetic makes you more likely to get diabetes and heart disease.